-Punk, emo, indie, alt rock, americana, singer-songwriter, blues, roots rock, old country, and more.
+Punk, emo, indie, alt rock, americana, singer-songwriter, pop-rock, roots rock, old country, and more.

 What's your strongest skill?

 I'm passionate about what I do.
 The first thing and last thoughts in my head when I wake up and go to sleep are music.
-I'm learning new skills everyday to get better at what I do.
 I want to push the people I work with to be better at what they do, and I want them to push me to do the same.

 What do you bring to a song?

 I have two mottos: